Rowing for All

 Burnaby Lake Rowing Club

-BLRC has partnered with MOSAIC to offer three week mini Learn to Rows (LTRs) for new mothers and their children.
-Childcare will be provided by a certified provider in the Burnaby Lake Pavilion while the mothers participate in a rowing lesson, followed by a pilates session.
-A small social will follow with light snacks and refreshments for both mothers and children.
-All sessions will be offered at no cost to the participants.
-Programming will be offered primarily in English by multilingual facilitators, alongside translation supports from our partner organization MOSAIC.
-For more information contact info@burnabylakerowing.ca.
+BLRC’s partnership with MOSAIC offers a three-week mini Learn to Row (LTR) session for new mothers and their children.
+Childcare will be provided by a certified provider in the Burnaby Lake Pavilion, while the mothers participate in the rowing lesson, followed by a pilates session.
+Programming will be offered primarily in English by multilingual facilitators, alongside translation support from MOSAIC.

 False Creek Rowing Club